Twintop/TwintopInsanityBar/README.md

 - Full color, font, and texture customization of every part of the bar to make it suit your UI or make certain situations stand out.
 - Audio and visual cues for when important spells (e.g. Devouring Plague, Earth Shock) can be cast.
-- Time To Die of enemies you've targeted
 - Spell icons for your current casting spell and many others that are related to your primary resource or for tracking.

 Spec specific features included for Shadow Priests: